Csaba0411/webshop/README.md

- j# Codecool Online Shop
+Online Webshop with servlets.

-Java SE: Web Project skeleton
+Java SE: Webshop

 # Install

 Import this project to IntelliJ as a Maven project.
 IntelliJ can auto-install the dependencies based on the pom.xml

+# Run

+mvn jetty:run

+# Technologies

+Java
+JDBC
+Thymeleaf
+HTML
+Javascript
+PostgreSQL
+Junit